 The aim here was to find an existing ‘marketing tools’ resource list and get them to link to Surges.
 New links, without any real work.
 The dream!

 LinkHunter found 608 prospects related to my keywords, 265 with an email address.
-The vast majority of these were good quality – content-rich, well-designed sites with decent domain authority – but approximately 20% were not relevant.
+The vast majority of these were good quality, relevant websites – content-rich, well-designed sites with decent domain authority – but approximately 20% were not relevant.
 I decided to go through these one by one before sending, as I didn’t want to waste anyone’s time or skew the results.

 When reaching out I introduced Surges and positioned my inclusion as a way of keeping the article fresh, which Google loves.